DivyeshMangla/Hackathon/README.md

 # Hackathon – MERN Hackathon Platform

-A simple MERN-based platform for hosting and managing hackathons, featuring user registration, team creation, project submissions, judging, announcements, and event coordination.
+A simple platform for hosting and managing hackathons, featuring user registration, team creation, project submissions, judging, announcements, and event coordination.
 Built for educational and learning use.

 ## License